-Looking for a home equity line of credit (HELOC) or a leaseback product?
+Looking for a home equity line of credit (HELOC)?
 Want to be able to easily get a quote online and see if it's worth it?
 That's where Figure comes in.

-Figure is an online lender that focuses on HELOCs and leaseback products.
+Figure is an online lender that focuses on HELOCs.
 The approval process is online and fully automated, making it easy to get a quote on your own terms - no dealing with phone calls to brokers.

 Check out our Figure review and see if it's worth it.